Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

-Interactive, fishing pole type toys such as the Neko Flies or DaBird are the best way to get your cat playing with you, and to satisfy her hunt/prey instinct.
+Interactive, fishing pole type toys such as the DaBird is the best way to get your cat playing with you, and to satisfy her hunt/prey instinct.
 Certified Cat Behaviorist Pam Johnson-Bennett provides wonderful advice on how to make all the right moves with interactive toys in her article on Interactive Play Therapy:

 How you move the interactive toy is important.
 Don’t wave it around frantically just to give your cat an aerobic workout.
 That’s not how cats naturally hunt.
 Stick to what’s natural for your cat.
 In the wild, a cat would stalk her prey while staying as quiet and invisible as possible.
 She would inch closer and closer and then, when she gets within striking distance, she would pounce.
 Cats don’t have the lung capacity to chase to exhaustion so don’t conduct marathons throughout the house.
 Move the toy like prey, alternating between fast and slow motions so it gives your cat time to plan her next move.
 Here’s a tip: movements that go away from or across your cat’s visual field will trigger her prey drive.
 Don’t dangle the toy in her face or move it toward her.

 Interactive puzzle toys can be a great way to keep your cats entertained and mentally stimulated when you can’t play with them.
 The toys are designed to be filled with treats, and they challenge kitty to retrieve the treats through varied openings in the toys.